 |Activates the color pickup tool for stencil colors so that you can choose them with left or right mouse button directly on the canvas.

-The tolerance setting will also affect colors that are similar to one that is choosen depending on the tolerance level.
+The tolerance setting will also affect colors that are similar to one that is chosen depending on the tolerance level.
 Auto update Stencil will reapply the stencil selection to the pixel selection when the image is modified or switched to another animation frame.

 Window settingsUse the menu icon in the title bar to set up some options to better match your needs.